Andonome/aif/images/artists.md

+## Dyson Logos

 ![Dyson Logos](Dyson_Logos/green_tower.svg)

-Dyson has fantasic Creative Commons licenced artwork, available on [drivethrurpg](https://www.drivethrurpg.com/product/263380/Dyson-Logos-Commercial-Map-Pack-2018).
+Dyson has some fantastic classic fantasy maps, many of which are available with a Creative Commons licence, available on [drivethrurpg.com](https://www.drivethrurpg.com/product/263380/Dyson-Logos-Commercial-Map-Pack-2018).

+## Unknown Artist
 ![Tainted Moggy by Unknown Artist](Unknown/wizard_and_cat.jpg)

-I was gifted this image a long time ago by a kindly internet stranger, and it'd be great to retreive the name somehow.
+I was gifted this image a long time ago by a kindly internet stranger, and cannot track down the source.
+It'd be great to get the name back if anyone knows.